cran-task-views/Epidemiology/Epidemiology.md

     disease types.
 EpiModel features an API for extending these templates to address novel scientific research aims.
 Full methods for EpiModel are detailed in [Jenness et al. (2018)](https://doi.org/10.18637/jss.v084.i08).
--   `r pkg("odin")`: Generate systems of ordinary differential equations (ODE) and integrate them, using a domain specific language (DSL).
-The DSL uses R's syntax, but compiles to C in order to efficiently solve the system.
-A solver is not provided, but instead interfaces to the packages `r pkg("deSolve")` and `r pkg("dde")` are generated.
-With these, while solving the differential equations, no allocations are done and the calculations remain entirely in compiled code.
-Alternatively, a model can be transpiled to R for use in contexts where a C compiler is not present.
-After compilation, models can be inspected to return information about parameters and outputs, or intermediate values after calculations. `r pkg("odin")` is not targeted at any particular domain and is suitable for any system that can be expressed primarily as mathematical expressions.
-Additional support is provided for working with delays (delay differential equations, DDE), using interpolated functions during interpolation, and for integrating quantities that represent arrays.
+-   `r pkg("odin")`: Provides a generic, fast and computer-efficient platform for implementing any deterministic or stochastic compartmental models (e.g. SIR, SEIR, SIRS, ...), and can include age stratification or spatialisation.
+It uses a domain specific language (DSL) to specify systems of ordinary differential equations (ODE) and integrate them.
+The DSL uses R's syntax, but compiles to C in order to efficiently solve the system, using interfaces to the packages `r pkg("deSolve")` and `r pkg("dde")`.
 -   `r pkg("pomp")` Provides a large set of forward simulation algorithms and MLE or Bayesian inference techniques to work with state-space models.
 Models may be specified as either deterministic or stochastic and typically follow